 Check out our guide to the best hip hop pool parties in Las Vegas.

-Which Vegas nightclubs play Electronic music (EDM)?
+Which Vegas pool parties play Electronic music (EDM)?

 Check out our guide to the best EDM pool parties in Las Vegas.